unarix/unarix.github.io/_posts/2020-06-19-Haiku-Decorators.markdown

 excerpt_separator: <!--more-->
 ---

 As much as i searched in the web, i was not able to find a small tutorial on how to develop a new window decorator or a controlLook for haiku OS<!--more-->.
-For this reason, i propose to make a very small guide to persons that they no have idea what are they doing, like me... this is more for my memories than with the intention of someone learning something.
+For this reason, i propose to make a very small guide to persons that they no have idea what are they doing (like me)... this is more for my memories than with the intention of someone learning something.

 ## Little HaikuOS history: